The Correlation Of Aerobic Exercise And Academic Achievement

 academic achievement go hand in hand.

 The cross-country teams I’ve coached have won academic awards yearly from the local state high school athletic association.
-Our teams have won the state academic championship for Cross-Country teams with the highest team GPA twice in the last few years.
+Our teams have won the state academic championship for Cross-Country teams with the highest team GPA twice statewide in the last few years.

 Running And Aerobic Exercise Helps Brain Development And Much More